evidentlyai/evidently/docs/book/reports/no-target-performance.md

-**TL;DR:** You can combine different types of checks to test data quality, stability and drift when you have a model with delayed feedback.
+**TL;DR:** You can combine different checks to test data quality, stability, and drift when you have a model with delayed feedback.

 For Test Suite, use the `NoTargetPerformanceTestPreset`.